mjohnson324/Code-Notes/Computer_Science/Data Structures and Algorithms.md

 Eulerian Cycle: cycle with no repeats except start Simple Path: don't repeat edges or nodes already traversed.
 Degrees- Number of a node's connections to other nodes

+Memory: "drawers" with addresses (e.g. fe0ffeeb)
+Array: contiguous storage
+Because elements must be contiguous, adding new elements is challenging if memory slot taken up whole array must be moved to wherever it can fit
+Workaround: reserve more space (may waste memory or have to move anyway)
+Strength: instant lookup, random access
+Reading = O(1), Insertion = O(N), Deletion = O(N)
+Linked List: items go anywhere
+Strength: more manageable storage and additions items store addresses to next item to connect
++ No need to move items!
+Weakness: lookup (must start at #1 every time), sequential access Reading = O(N), Insertion = O(1), Deletion = O(1)
+Use a linked list if inserts matter more than lookup Use an array for random access

+Selection sort:
+1. select the first item best meeting the criteria (O(N))
+2. select the next item; do this repeatedly until none are left.
+This process takes O(N^2) time